 Program Study Materials

 Class lectures are supplemented with Gleim Publications study materials which must be purchased separately by students.
 The text, EA Review, Parts 1-3, Irvin N. Gleim and James R. Haselback, Gleim Publications, can be purchased at a discounted price after enrollment into the review program.
-To place orders through Gleim Publications, students should call (800) 874-5346, extension 0, and speak to a customer service representative.
-Students must indicate that they are a UCLA Extension student to receive the special discounted price.
+Purchasing instructions are sent to students after enrollment.